Paul Caplin

-Paul Caplin (born 31 December 1954 in London, England) is an English businessman, musician, videographer and entrepreneur.
-Caplin studied as a mathematician at Imperial College, London and at Cambridge University.
+Paul Caplin (born 31 December 1954) is an English businessman, musician, songwriter, producer, videographer and technology entrepreneur.
+He studied mathematics at Imperial College, London and at Cambridge University.
 His career has spanned music, information technology and filmmaking.

 Musical career

-Caplin began his musical career in his early twenties in the New Romantic rock group Animal Magnet, and co-wrote their dance track, "Welcome to the Monkey House" (1981).
-Animal Magnet supported Duran Duran on their first national tour.
+Caplin began his musical career in his early twenties as a founding member of the New Romantic rock group Animal Magnet, which was signed to EMI Records and supported Duran Duran on their first national tour.

 He left Animal Magnet to become the “mastermind” behind the 1980s avant-garde new wave pop project Haysi Fantayzee, the other members being Jeremy Healy and Caplin's then girlfriend, Kate Garner.
 Their music combined reggae, country, and electro with political and sociological lyrics couched as nursery rhymes.

 The group disbanded after releasing three hit singles, and an album that went gold.
 Caplin then launched his own record label, The Love Organization.
 This had success with Marilyn, who became popular during the mid-1980s vogue for sexually ambivalent pop stars.
 Caplin managed Marilyn and co-wrote his hit songs.

-In 1994, he was executive producer of Pavarotti in Confidence with Peter Ustinov for the BBC.
+Since 2015, Caplin has been working with the singer Zeeteah Massiah, for whom he has written and produced three albums: Juice (2014), Maybe Tomorrow (2016) and Wat A Ting (2022).
+Caplin and Massiah were married in 2016, and in 2024 they launched themselves as the music duo Caplin & Massiah.
+They have released three singles and an album under this name to significant critical acclaim.

 Business career

-After running a small group of music production and publishing companies, in 1985 Caplin launched Caplin Cybernetics Corporation, a computer hardware and software developer and a pioneer of machine vision and parallel computing technology.
+After creating and running a small group of music production and publishing companies in the early 1980s, in 1985 Caplin founded Caplin Cybernetics Corporation, a computer hardware and software developer and a pioneer of artificial intelligence technology.

 Caplin Cybernetics became an IBM business partner and was later acquired by the Infinet Group, a diversified group of IT services companies of which Caplin was co-founder and chief executive.

+Caplin was also active in filmmaking, and in 1994 was executive producer of the documentary Pavarotti in Confidence with Peter Ustinov for the BBC.

 In 2000, Caplin founded FinTech innovator Caplin Systems Ltd and served as its chief executive and chairman until the company’s sale in 2015.
 Caplin Systems pioneered the distribution of real-time financial data via the web, and built some of the earliest online trading platforms for investment banks.

-In 2001, he received an Ernst & Young Entrepreneur of the Year award for his work with the company., and in both 2002 and 2009 Caplin Systems was featured in the Sunday Times Tech Track 100 as one of the fastest-growing technology firms in Britain.
+In 2001, he received an Ernst & Young Entrepreneur of the Year award, and in both 2002 and 2009 Caplin Systems was featured in the Sunday Times Tech Track 100 as one of the fastest-growing technology firms in Britain.

-In 2015, Caplin Systems was acquired by Ion Capital Management.
+In 2015, Caplin Systems was acquired by Ion Capital Management, at which point Caplin stepped down from his role at the company and returned to music making.

 Personal life

-Caplin is married to singer Zeeteah Massiah, with whom he writes and produces music.
-They have released two albums together: Juice (2014) and Maybe Tomorrow (2016).
+Caplin is married to singer Zeeteah Massiah, with whom he now releases music as Caplin & Massiah.